evywetch/Javascript-jQuery-projects/README.md

 # Javascript-jQuery-projects

-These projects are built with HTML, CSS, Javascript and jQuery
+These are practicing projects, built with HTML, CSS, Javascript and jQuery